The role of optimization analytics in experimentation

 These teams are pulling different insights out of the same collection of data, creating fractured subcultures of data analysis, and experimentation teams are not exempt.
 If you are leading experimentation on your organization’s site or in your product, you need to adopt a particular lens for data analysis to answer the types of questions that an experimentation role will ask of you.

-In this post, I’m going to walk you through the three stages of experimentation from ideation through execution and into analysis, and highlight how analytics and data can support you at every turn.
+In this post, I’m going to walk you through the three stages of experimentation from ideation through execution and into analysis, and highlight how analytics and data can support your experience optimization process at every turn.

 - How to use analytics data to generate and validate an evidence-backed hypothesis,